myafka/HN-API-Docs/README.md

 }

 ```
-Now we know that maxraz has a good karma and he has many other stories.
+Now we know that maxraz has good karma and he has many other stories.
 If you are interested, you can see what they are about using the method from Step 2.

 <b>What's next</b>